ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 cryptographically preventing such byte comparisons (see {{!scramble-transform=scramble-transform}}).

-Regardless of which packet transform is used, both tunneled and forwarded mode are still vulnerable to size and timing attacks.
+Regardless of which packet transform is used, both tunnelled and forwarded mode are still vulnerable to size and timing attacks.

 Unlike tunnelled mode where packets are fully encapsulated in the client to